zipporahprice/SENG202-Project/README.md

 # SafeTrip - SENG 202 Project Team 10
-SafeTrip is a New Zealand based safety routing app with public data from the Waka Kotahi.
-This project is developed by a group of second-year software engineering students.
-The following details how to run the application.
+SafeTrip, designed by second-year software engineering students from the University of Canterbury, is a unique, New Zealand-based safety routing app, providing visual displays of crash data and enabling users to plan routes based on comprehensive safety ratings using public data from Waka Kotahi.
+Targeting New Zealand road users with a keen focus on safety, SafeTrip distinguishes itself by combining features of potential competitors, offering unique functionality to prioritize your safety on the roads.
+Below are details on how to set up and run the application.

 ## Authors
 - Angelica Silva